ABRG-Models/AttractorScaffolding/sim_supp/README.md

 # Simulation code - supplementary analysis

-This directory contains addition simulation code which was used to make additional analysis of the system reported in the paper.
+This directory contains simulation code which was used to make additional analyses of the system reported in the paper, as well as some systems (differing in that they used alternative fitness functions; see sim/include/fitness.h) that were investigated, but not reported on.

 ## Supplementary programs